ngxs/store/docs/advanced/actions-life-cycle.md

 }
 ```

-If you click the button twice - two actions will be dispatched and the previous action will be canceled, because it's asynchronous.
-This works exactly the same as `switchMap`, if we didn't use NGXS - the code would look as follows:
+If you click the button twice - two actions will be dispatched and the previous action will be canceled because it's asynchronous.
+This works exactly the same as `switchMap`.
+If we didn't use NGXS - the code would look as follows:

 ```ts
 @Component({